Preventing a Relapse

 Staying Sober Is Not a Solo Gig

-- Gaining assistance with alcohol or drug relapse prevention plans
+- Gaining assistance with alcohol or drug relapse prevention plans.

-- Reducing stress or depression through appropriate social interactions
+- Reducing stress or depression through appropriate social interactions.

-- Developing positive friendships with individuals who will not encourage drug or alcohol use
+- Developing positive friendships with individuals who will not encourage drug or alcohol use.

-- Learning to empower yourself and develop control
+- Learning to empower yourself and develop control.

-- Engaging with an anonymous source of support and communication
+- Engaging with an anonymous source of support and communication.

 In some cases, relapse can occur suddenly, and individuals struggling with drug or alcohol cravings can give in without reaching out for help.
 The best way to prevent sudden relapse is to understand warning signs of addiction and factors that commonly lead to relapse.
 Factors vary for each person and situation, but relapse causes include emotional triggers, social situations and physical changes.